-- Immediately activate the nearest pull station, if one is readily visible and available, and call 911. - Contact Public Safety immediately after calling 911. - If a phone is not available, emergency call boxes can be used to notify Public Safety. - If the fire is small, and the individual has been trained in the proper use of a portable fire extinguisher and can attempt to extinguish the fire without putting themselves in undue risk, use the portable fire extinguisher. - If the fire is large and cannot be contained by the use of a portable fire extinguisher, evacuate immediately.
+- Immediately activate the nearest pull station, if one is readily visible and available, and call 911. - Contact the appropriate Office of Public Safety immediately after calling 911 by dialing 386-822-7300.
+Public Safety is open 24 hours a day, 7 days a week. - If the fire is small, and the individual has been trained in the proper use of a portable fire extinguisher and can attempt to extinguish the fire without putting themselves in undue risk, use the portable fire extinguisher.

+• If the fire is large and cannot be contained by the use of a portable fire extinguisher, evacuate immediately.
 Upon evacuation, close all doors to confine the fire and reduce the oxygen that would fuel the fire.
 If a fire alarm pull station has not been activated, safely activate the pull station and verbally warn as many occupants as possible to evacuate the building.